faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/using/cmdline.rst

    Skip the first line of the source, allowing use of non-Unix forms of ``#!cmd``.
 This is intended for a DOS specific hack only.

-   .. note:: The line numbers in error messages will be off by one.

 .. cmdoption:: -3

-   Warn about Python 3.x possible incompatibilities by emitting a :exc:`DeprecationWarning` for features that are removed or significantly changed in Python 3.
+   Warn about Python 3.x possible incompatibilities by emitting a :exc:`DeprecationWarning` for features that are removed or significantly changed in Python 3 and can't be detected using static code analysis.

    .. versionadded:: 2.6

+   See :doc:`/howto/pyporting` for more details.

 Options you shouldn't use
 ~~~~~~~~~~~~~~~~~~~~~~~~~